 We have three classes of directors serving staggered three-year terms.
-Each class currently consists of two directors.
-Our Board is presently composed of six directors.
-Only one Class II director is to be elected at the Annual Meeting to serve until our 2009 Annual Meeting of Stockholders and until his respective successor shall have been elected and qualified or until such director's earlier resignation, removal from office, death or incapacity.
-M. Blake Ingle, Ph.D., who is currently serving as a Class II director, will not be standing for reelection at the Annual Meeting.
-As a result, immediately following the Annual Meeting our Board will be composed of five directors and one Class II director seat will be vacant.
-That seat will remain vacant until our Nominating/Governance Committee identifies a suitable candidate for the seat and such candidate is appointed or elected to the Board of Directors.
-The terms of the Class I and Class III directors expire at our 2008 and 2007 Annual Meetings of Stockholders, respectively.
+Our Board is presently composed of five directors.
+Class I and Class III currently consist of two directors and Class II currently consists of one director.
+Two Class III directors are to be elected at the Annual Meeting to serve until our 2010 Annual Meeting of Stockholders and until their respective successors shall have been elected and qualified or until their resignation, removal from office, death or incapacity.
+The terms of the Class I and Class II directors expire at our 2008 and 2009 Annual Meetings of Stockholders, respectively.

-The nominee for Class II director is R. Gordon Douglas, M.D.
-Dr. Douglas is currently a director of Vical, has been nominated for election by the Board based on the recommendation of the Nominating/Governance Committee of our Board of Directors, and was previously elected as a director by the stockholders.
+The nominees for Class III directors are Robert H. Campbell and Gary A. Lyons.
+They are currently directors of Vical, have been nominated for election by the Board based on the recommendation of the Nominating/Governance Committee of our Board of Directors, and were previously elected as directors by the stockholders.
 It is our policy to encourage all directors to attend the Annual Meeting.
-All of our directors, with the exception of Robert C. Merton, Ph.D., attended our 2005 Annual Meeting of Stockholders.
+All of our directors attended our 2006 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote at the meeting.
-The nominee receiving the highest number of affirmative votes of the shares represented and entitled to vote at the meeting will be elected a director of Vical.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominee named above.
+The nominees receiving the highest number of affirmative votes of the shares represented and entitled to vote at the meeting will be elected directors of Vical.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named above.
 Shares represented by the enclosed proxy cannot be voted for a greater number of persons than the number of nominees named.
-In the event that the nominee should be unavailable for election as a result of an unexpected occurrence, such shares will be voted for the election of such substitute nominee as our Board of Directors may propose.
-The person nominated for election has agreed to serve if elected, and our management has no reason to believe that the nominee will be unavailable for election.
+In the event that a nominee should be unavailable for election as a result of an unexpected occurrence, such shares will be voted for the election of such substitute nominee as our Board of Directors may propose.
+Each person nominated for election has agreed to serve if elected, and our management has no reason to believe that either nominee will be unavailable for election.

-The Board of Directors Recommends a Vote FOR the Election of the Named Nominee.
+The Board of Directors Recommends a Vote FOR the Election of the Named Nominees.

-Set forth below is biographical information as of March 1, 2006, for the nominee and each person whose term of office as a director will continue after the Annual Meeting.
+Set forth below is biographical information as of March 1, 2007, for the nominees and each person whose term of office as a director will continue after the Annual Meeting.
 There are no family relationships among our executive officers or directors.

-Name Age Position(s) Held with Vical Director Since Robert H. Campbell 68 Director December 2003 R. Gordon Douglas, M.D.
-71 Chairman of the Board May 1999 Gary A. Lyons 54 Director March 1997 Robert C. Merton, Ph.D.
-61 Director March 2002 Vijay B. Samant 53 Director, President and Chief Executive Officer November 2000
+Name Age Position(s) Held with Vical Director Since Robert H. Campbell 69 Director December 2003 R. Gordon Douglas, M.D.
+72 Chairman of the Board May 1999 Gary A. Lyons 55 Director March 1997 Robert C. Merton, Ph.D.
+62 Director March 2002 Vijay B. Samant 54 Director, President and Chief Executive Officer November 2000

-Nominee for Election for a Three-Year Term Expiring at the 2009 Annual Meeting
+Nominees for Election for a Three-Year Term Expiring at the 2010 Annual Meeting